Sydney Trades Hall: History

 The first portion of the building was designed in 1887, by architect John Smedley, one of Australia's first native born architects.
 Smedley won a design competition for the building, which was intended for meetings held by working men and as a place where lectures could be given and instruction in literature obtained.
 It also included a library and the banner room.
 On 28 January 1888 Lord Carrington, as State Governor (also Grand Master Freemason of the United Grand Lodge in NSW), laid the foundation stone of Sydney's Trades Hall.
 Due to lack of funds, it took several years for the building to be erected.
-Finally, the opening ceremony was performed on 26 January 1895 by the Minister for Education and the Chairman of the Land Trustees, Mr Jacob Gerrard.
+Finally, the opening ceremony was performed on 26 January 1895 by the Minister for Education and the Chairman of the Land Trustees, Mr Jacob Garrard.
 In his address he commented, "The Trades of the colony will now have a home of their own".
 According to Mr McIntyre, president of the Builders and Contractors Association, "every man employed had been a unionist, and had received the full rate of pay ordered by the associated trades."

 The subsequent major additions completed in 1900, 1912 and 1916 followed closely the Victorian Italianate Style of the original building.
 The architects for these additions were Spain, Cosh and Minnett.

-In 1932, New South Wales Premier, Jack Lang had the State's money removed from bank accounts and taken to Trades Hall so that the Federal Government would not be able to seize it.
+An apocryphal has it that in 1932, New South Wales Premier, Jack Lang had the State's money removed from bank accounts and taken to Trades Hall, where the NSW ALP had offices, so that the Federal Government would not be able to seize it.
 He was subsequently dismissed from office by Governor Philip Game.
+However, others contend that Lang did not move any money out of the NSW Treasury, but rather, that he simply refused to allow Federal Government officials into the Treasury building where state revenue was held.
+This was done in order to prevent citizens being deprived of services owing to the demand that British banks should be repaid before the people.